 - Visit our Financial Assistance Office located at:

 Salt Lake City, UT 84130

 How to Qualify

 After patients provide information about household income, household size, expenses, and other personal circumstances, a cost of care compatible with the patient's ability to pay is determined.

-Intermountain hospitals use a sliding scale that considers an individual's family income and family size, total amount of medical bills, and available liquid assets.
-Individuals whose family income falls below 150% of the Federal Poverty Guidelines may qualify for full assistance, minus a small co-pay per episode of care.
-The sliding scale extends to 500% of Federal Poverty Guidelines.
+Intermountain hospitals use an evaluative process that considers an individual's family income and family size, total amount of medical bills, and available liquid assets.
+Individuals whose family income falls below 200% of the Federal Poverty Guidelines may qualify for full assistance, minus a nominal patient responsibility per episode of care.
+The evaluative process extends to 500% of Federal Poverty Guidelines.
 The estimated ability to pay model attempts to determine what portion, if any, of an individual's income may be available to go towards paying for medical debt.
 As the sliding scale increases, more of an individual's income is potentially available to pay for medical services.